If you need help accessing our website, call 855-698-9991

 Ultrasound

-If your doctor feels an abnormal mass during the pelvic exam, an ultrasound may be performed to check for fibroids or ovarian cysts, both of which are benign growths.
+If your doctor feels an abnormal mass during the pelvic exam, an ultrasound may be performed to check for clumps of tissue and cysts that are signs of endometriosis.
 Ultrasound uses sound waves to create images of the pelvic organs.
 This may be done using a handheld device called a transducer, which is placed on the abdomen, or by using a wand that fits into the vagina, which is used during a transvaginal ultrasound exam.

 MRI Scans

-NYU Langone doctors have recently refined techniques to identify endometriosis with the help of MRI.
+NYU Langone doctors have refined using MRI to help with surgical planning for endometriosis.
 This test uses a magnetic field and radio waves to create images of internal organs, allowing doctors to identify endometrial implants.

-If you have heavy periods, bleeding between periods, and severe menstrual cramps, your doctor might order an MRI to rule out adenomyosis.
+If you have heavy periods, bleeding between periods, and severe menstrual cramps, your doctor might order an MRI to rule out adenomyosis, in which the endometrial lining grows into the muscular wall of the uterus.

 Laparoscopy

 Performed under general anesthesia, laparoscopy involves inserting thin instruments, including one with a light and camera at the tip, into small incisions in the abdomen.
-Your doctor uses the camera to look for endometrial implants and adhesions to confirm a diagnosis of endometriosis.
-Laparoscopy is also used to remove endometrial implants.
+Your doctor uses the camera to take photos and look for endometriotic implants and adhesions to confirm a diagnosis of endometriosis.
+Your endometriosis surgeon systematically inspects the pelvis, recognizing the different ways that endometriosis appears in the body.
+If your surgeon finds endometriosis lesions, they are removed during the procedure.
+Then a pathologist examines the tissue to confirm the diagnosis.

 Our Research and Education in Endometriosis